The University of Bremen is particularly strong in these five key research areas.

 Collaborative Research Centres

-There are currently seven Collaborative Research Centres funded by the German Research Foundation (DFG) at the University of Bremen.
+There are currently five Collaborative Research Centres funded by the German Research Foundation (DFG) at the University of Bremen.
 Collaborative Research Centres are long-term research institutions at universities, designed to last up to twelve years, in which scientists work together within the framework of an interdisciplinary research programme.

 more